 It's important to focus on the look you want, rather than getting hung up on CC size.
 And to be honest, I'd be worried if you saw a plastic surgeon who said they'd give you whatever you wanted without taking your individual anatomy in to consideration.

-You may well want AMPLE breasts... you can still have them, but be prepared for it to take more than one breast surgery if this is your boobie aim.
+You may well want AMPLE breasts... you can still have them, but be prepared for it to take more than one breast augmentation if this is your boobie aim.

-3. A Little Can Go A Long Way
+3. A Little Breast Implant Can Go A Long Way

 That being said, I know of one lady who went from a 30C to a 30F... so, up 3 cup sizes with a 295cc implant.